m2mlight/m2mData/README.md

-# Server Functions and M2mdata library
+# Server Functions and M2mdata Arduino library

-First, you have to register the sensor, actuator or alert and obtain the api_key in m2mlight.com platform.
+Server functions (http calls) and a M2M Arduino library allow to use M2Mlight platform.
+First, you have to register the sensor, actuator or alert and obtain the api_key values in m2mlight.com platform.

-# Server Functions
+These server function and Arduino library can be used to send and receive values between the m2mlight platform and a program in a microcontroller (arduino, raspberry, esp8266 etc.) or in a mobile device (tablet or smartphone).

-Server functions (http calls) can be used to send and receive values between the m2mlight platform and a program in a microcontroller (arduino, raspberry, esp8266 etc.) or in a mobile device (tablet or smartphone).
+# 1. Server Functions

 To upload/download data to m2mlight platform using http from a browser or program, you can employ the following server functions: